PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Development-process.md

 used to maintain important textual artifacts that documented crucial decisions about various project aspects.
 For instance, the **Glossary** contained a list of significant terms and entities relevant to the design phase.

-### Agile Notice Board
+### Agile Board

-The _Agile Noticeboard_ facilitated the organization, visualization, and tracking of tasks assigned to group members ( i.e., _tickets_).
+The _Agile board_ facilitated the organization, visualization, and tracking of tasks assigned to group members ( i.e., _tickets_).
 Four columns were set up: Open, In Progress, To Be Checked, and Completed.
 Each ticket was labeled with one of the following categories: